fullstorydev/fullstory-data-layer-observer/docs/operator_parse.md

 > **Note:** These Data Examples are not full DLO rules.
 They are meant to show the input and output of the parse operator under various circumstances.

 ### Simple Parsing
 Many uses of the `parse` operator will just want to parse a property based on one delimiter.
-That is readily supported
 ```javascript
 data = {
   events: 'event1,event2,event13,purchase',